Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have analyzed some key points from the feedback given by the client on the data management plan.

-Worked on updation of ER Diagram with new tables and connections and updated datatypes.
+Worked on updation of ER Diagram with new tables and connections and updated datatypes.<hr>

+10/23/2024 -<br>
+I have worked on drafting the core entities an relationships of telemedicine application.